-The sequence of issuing BE32 instruction is: CS# goes low $\rightarrow$ sending BE32 instruction code $\rightarrow$ 3-byte or 4-byte address (depending on mode state) on SI $\rightarrow$ CS# goes high.
+The sequence of issuing BE32 instruction is: CS# goes low $\rightarrow$ sending BE32 instruction code $\rightarrow$ 4-byte address on SI $\rightarrow$ CS# goes high.
 (Please refer to Figure 23)

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
+The Write in

+Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
 The WIP sets 1 during the tBE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the block is protected by BP3~0 (WPSEL=0) or by individual lock (WPSEL=1), the array data will be protected (no change) and the WEL bit still be reset.

-(17) Chip Erase (CE)
+(15) Chip Erase (CE)